mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 #### Grid Search

-In cases where analytical solutions are not feasible due to complex or non-standard distributions, grid search provides a practical numerical approach.
-In grid search, the parameter space is discretised into a grid, and the posterior probability is computed for each grid point.
-This method involves evaluating the prior and likelihood functions at each grid point and then normalising to obtain the posterior probabilities.
-While grid search is straightforward to implement, it may not be feasible when the model is computationally expensive, and will become extremely computationally intensive for high-dimensional parameter spaces.
+In cases where analytical solutions are infeasible due to complex or non-standard distributions, grid search offers a practical numerical approach.
+In this method, the parameter space is discretised into a grid, and the posterior probability is computed at each grid point to estimate the posterior distribution.
+While grid search is straightforward to implement, it suffers from the *curse of dimensionality*, where the number of required evaluations grows exponentially with the number of dimensions.

+If the model $\textbf{f}(\textbf{x})$ is computationally expensive, for example, a CFD simulation, grid search is generally computationally infeasible.
+Additionally, many evaluations are effectively 'wasted' in regions where the posterior density is low.
+This inefficiency underscores the need for more advanced methods that concentrate the search on regions of interest — specifically, areas where the posterior density is high.

 #### Markov Chain Monte Carlo (MCMC)